shadowaxe99/DAS/README.md

 1. Run the `main.py` script.
 2. Input the GitHub repository link into the text field.
+3. Click the 'Convert to PDF' button.
-3. The application will fetch the repository code, format it, and compile it into a PDF document.
+4. The application will fetch the repository code, format it, and compile it into a PDF document.

 ## Contributing